rfo909/RForth/README.md

 adjusting the Forth heap size, defined in Constants.h.
 The example above also assumes that pin 13 is hooked up to the onboard Led.

 The "=> name" creates or updates a local variable with value from the data stack.
+Locals are pushed on the *call stack* which corresponds to the return stack of other Forth implementations.
+It can be managed manually, but there's no point with explicitly named local variables.

 ### Case sensitive